-Did you know there’s an easy way to change your Chromebook’s resolution?
+Did you know there’s an easy way to change your Chromebook’s resolution (with a keyboard shortcut)?

 Yes, an easy way.